Posterior cruciate ligament (PCL) injuries

 Surgery

-Depending on your activity levels and profession, your surgeon may offer PCL reconstruction.
+Depending on your activity levels, profession, and only if the knee is unstable, your surgeon may offer PCL reconstruction.

 The operation is usually carried out through keyhole surgery (arthroscopically).
-The ligament is repaired by grafting a tendon (either from your own leg, or from a donor) in place of the PCL.
+The ligament is repaired by grafting a tendon (either from your own leg, or from a donor) or an artifical ligament (such as the LARS ligament) in place of the PCL.
+This is done in conjunction with repair of other injuries to the knee, commonly the posterior lateral corner (PLC) or anterior cruciate ligament (ACL).

 Book an appointment today